AlephZ-ai/MOLS-Game/README.md

 ## Purpose of This Code

 The primary aim of this project is to explore the properties of MOLS.
 We are particularly focused on demonstrating that any arbitrary permutation of a 15-puzzle is "playable," meaning it can reach a valid MOLS solution within a reasonable number of moves (approximately 15-20).
 Additionally, we are interested in finding the smallest distances possible between two MOLS as well as the two MOLS with the largest non-infinite distance between each other.

+## Current Features
+Currently, the shortest path to an MOLS from a given random permutation can be found.

 ## Installation